ruchikowarkar/customizable-workflow-automation-platform/README.md

 # Customizable Workflow Automation Platform

 ## Description
 This is a backend project designed to enable users to create customizable workflows with automated email reminders.
-Users can define triggers and actions through configuration files (e.g., JSON or YAML).
+Users can define workflows through configuration files (e.g., JSON or YAML).
 The platform is lightweight and tailored for small teams or individuals who want a flexible, automated workflow system.

 ### Key Features:
 - Create and manage customizable workflows.